samadhicsec/threatware-docs/docs/source/create/threats-controls.md

 - go through the [](./assets.md#technical-assets-table) and the [](./assets.md#functional-assets-table) and capture a threat `Unauthorized access to ...` for each of the in-scope Components in the `Storage Location` column
 - go through the [](./operations.md#operational-security-table) and capture any threats for any processes that are missing or not following good security practices

 For each of the above also capture any existing controls.
-Any controls the help mitigate threats in different rows should be repeat (cut & paste) per row.
+Any controls the help mitigate threats in different rows should be repeated (cut & paste) per row.

 Now is a good time to go through the list of "Controls (Existing)" captured so far and to review them for any known controls that are missing.
 The team has likely implemented some security controls and so we need to make sure they have all been captured (remembering that they should only be for in-scope components and relate to the specific environment in-scope as well).
 Any controls that haven't been captured should first try to find a home against existing threats, but if no existing threats are suitable, then threats should be added so the control can be captured (this may lead to updating other tables).